kamilgw/Car-plate-detection/README.md

 # Project for univeristy course on AO
-## App to read license plate from image
+## App to read license plate from image.
+The documentation can be found in folder doc.